 Invictus also features a VERY large cooler and plenty of storage space for provisions and gear.
 She has a galley with a sink and hot and cold pressurized water, a propane stove, and a Magma marine BBQ mounted on her stern pulpit.

-The Pearson 33-2s, in addition to being rigorous enough to stand up to bluewater (or any blow that the Bay can hand out, especially with her new standing rigging, which being as stout as it was cost me 2x what normal rigging would!) have a PHRF rating of 147.
+The Pearson 33-2s, in addition to being rigorous enough to stand up to bluewater (or any blow that the Bay can hand out, especially with her new standing rigging, which is stouter than most) have a PHRF rating of 147.
 So while she won't be catching any J-boats, I have had her well north of 8 knots on a beam reach and nearly 11 knots on a run surfing waves coming back in under the Gate.
 So she can deliver a comfortable easy sailing experience or, if you have the skill and want a more exciting sailing experience, she can throw up more canvas and provide a screaming, hair on fire, gunnels in the water adrenaline run if you have the wind and the guts to do so! :-)

-So just let Sailing Vessel Invictus or her skipper know what kind of sailing experience you'd like on the Bay (and yes, "both" is a perfectly acceptable answer!) and we will deliver it! (and coming soon - "Sail n' Sip" wine tasting packages with SF Winery on Treasure Island!).
+So just let Sailing Vessel Invictus and her skipper know what kind of sailing experience you'd like on the Bay (and yes, "both" is a perfectly acceptable answer!) and we will deliver it!

 - Cap'n Jon